peterjbraam/beegfs-ksource/linux-source-code/Documentation/admin-guide/hw-vuln/multihit.rst

 ----------------

-Attacks against the iTLB multihit erratum can be mounted from malicious privileged actors running as guests in a virtualized system.
+Attacks against the iTLB multihit erratum can be mounted from malicious guests in a virtualized system.

 iTLB multihit system information